Sian Bunney graduated with a BA English Literature in 2014 and an MA Literature in 2015.

 Variation!
-I usually have around 25 pages to write per monthly magazine, blogs to upload on the latest trends, features meetings, managerial meetings and photoshoots to direct at our studio, meeting PR's in London, visiting out photography studio, directing beauty shoots, reviewing beauty treatments and new vegan restaurants.
+I usually have around 25 pages to write per monthly magazine, blogs to upload on the latest trends, features meetings and managerial meetings to attend, photoshoots to direct at our studio, meetings with PRs in London, and new vegan menus to try.
 During monthly press week, I proofread work and suggest edits.
 Creating a product that people enjoy reading, and steering them in an ethical direction is probably the most rewarding part of my job.

 My next step will be to become an Editor within the company, but new opportunities are always popping up, and I have considered taking a step into the digital side of publishing.
 It's a very interesting time for members of the media!